JWST-Templates/NSClean/README.md

 * Revs.
 1.0 - 1.5
 * 1st release to JWST observers on 20 April 2023
 * Original publication site: https://webb.nasa.gov/content/forScientists/publications.html#NSClean
+* Minor mods 5 May 2023 by J. Rigby to post to TEMPLATES github site for community's convenience.